Music Macro Language

 Music Macro Language (MML) is a music description language used in sequencing music on computer and video game systems.

 Background

-Early automatic music generation functions were used in arcade games, which used many computer sounds.
-An example of an early popular Arcade game with music is The Circus from Exidy Corporation in 1977.
+Early automatic music generation functions were used in arcade video games, which used many computer sounds.
+Early examples of arcade video game music chiptunes include Gun Fight (1975) and Circus (1977).

 The boom in Japanese video games was heralded in 1978 by the appearance in Japanese game centers (Amusement arcades) of Space Invaders by Taito.